Subscribe to receive our lead generation tips directly in your inbox every week

 3. Third Degree (3rd Degree) Connection Meaning on Linkedin

+3rd degree connections are people connected with your 2nd degree connections.
+They are connections of your connections.
 You can connect with them by sending a connection request, but the button is not at the same place.

 Inmails will also work with 3rd degree linkedin connections.